Azure/azure-powershell/src/ResourceManager/DataMigration/Commands.DataMigration/help/New-AzureRmDataMigrationTask.md

 ```

 ## DESCRIPTION
 The New-AzureRmDataMigrationTask cmdlet creates data migration task.
-This cmdlet takes in parameters for Task Type enumerator, Azure Resource Group, name of associated Azure Data Migration Service and Project as input.
+This cmdlet takes in parameters for Task Type enumerator, Azure Resource Group, name of associated Azure Database Migration Service and Project as input.

 ## EXAMPLES